 - More than half of those with a diagnosis of anxiety and/or depression recovered after three months when using SilverCloud programmes.

-- 85% of SilverCloud users show improvement in depression and anxiety symptoms.
+- up to 80% of participants show improvement in depression and anxiety symptoms1.

-- 65% of users experience clinically significant improvement when they use SilverCloud programmes.
+- up to 65% of users achieve clinically significant improvement when they use SilverCloud programmes1.

-- 56% with a clinical diagnosis of depression or anxiety were diagnosis-free at three months when using SilverCloud programmes.
+- 56% with a clinical diagnosis of depression or anxiety were diagnosis-free at three months when using SilverCloud programmes1.

 Digital support also provides health and education professionals with a different option that often meets the needs and demands of children and young people and is used to complement, not replace face-to-face support.
 The SilverCloud programmes can be used to allow health and education professionals to target their face-to-face time to those with the most acute conditions and help children and young people with milder depression or anxiety to access more self-help support through the online platform.